AlexMercedCoder/gatasbyportfoliotemplate/README.md

 ## Edit the main page

 - edit the index.jsx

+## other pages

+- src/blog.js and src/projects.js are the pages that list projects and list blogs

 ## Gatsby Offline is installed to allow site to be used as PWA